Learn to Interpret Atari Agents: Introduction

+In addition to being a learning-based approach for interpreting DeepRL models that requires no extra supervision, our method has the following advantages: \begin{itemize} \item In contrast to previous methods~\cite{icml16,icml18}, RS-Rainbow can reflect what is actually being `looked' at in the agent's forward pass, without any human interventions. \item Besides supporting interpretation, quantitative evaluation of the RS-Rainbow on the Atari 2600 benchmark demonstrates that the adoption of the region-sensitive module can boost model performance.
+In comparison, previous a-posteriori methods are unable to do that. \item The region-sensitive module, the core component of RS-Rainbow, is a simple and efficient plug-in.
+It has the potential to be applied to other DQN-based models. \end{itemize}

 The rest of the paper is organized as follows.
-We provide a brief overview of background knowledge in Sec.~\ref{background} and present the details of the proposed RS-Rainbow in Sec.~\ref{sec:approach}.
-Sec.~\ref{sec:analysis} demonstrates the interpretability of RS-Rainbow and Sec.~\ref{sec:experiments} gives the quantitative evaluation of RS-Rainbow on Atari games.
-Conclusions are given in Sec.~\ref{sec:con}.
+In Section~\ref{background}, we provide a brief overview of the background; in Section~\ref{sec:approach}, we discuss the details of the proposed RS-Rainbow; in Section~\ref{sec:analysis}, we demonstrate the interpretability of RS-Rainbow; in Section~\ref{sec:experiments}, we quantitatively evaluate RS-Rainbow on several Atari games and Gym Retro; and in Section~\ref{sec:conclusion}, we summarize our main findings and discuss potential future directions.